Memory Commands

 With Emotions

-kernle -a claire episode "Implemented OAuth login" "success"
+kernle -s my-project episode "Implemented OAuth login" "success"

-kernle -a claire episode "Debugged race condition" "success" \
+kernle -s my-project episode "Debugged race condition" "success" \

 --lesson "Always check for concurrent access" \